powerhome/oss-guide/docs/using/distributed.md

 ## Server-installed or Embedded Apps

 Complying with installed open source distributions gets complicated.
-If you are working on a project that embeds code onto a hardware device, contact the SDRB [via Connect](https://nitro.powerhrg.com/connect#rooms/4082) so that we can work with you on the compliance processes you'll need to have in place before product launch is approved.
+If you are working on a project that embeds code onto a hardware device, contact the SDRT [via Connect](https://nitro.powerhrg.com/connect#rooms/4082) so that we can work with you on the compliance processes you'll need to have in place before product launch is approved.